LunaticWyrm467/node_tree/node_tree_derive/README.md

 - 👪 The ability to manage nodes with `add_child()` and `remove_child()`.
 - 📝 Includes a dynamic logging system that is deeply integrated with the node framework.
 - 🌲 Allows for the direct referencing of the `NodeTree` through a node's `root()` function.
-- 📜 TODO: Includes a method to save and handle individual node scenes, such as the handy visual macro `Scene!`.
+- 📜 Includes a method to save (TODO) and handle individual node scenes, such as the handy visual macro `scene!`.